The 8 principles that guide information architecture (IA).

 8. The principle of growth

-Enterprise and member-based website’s are meant to grow.
+Enterprise and member-based websites are meant to grow.
 We need to keep this in mind when developing the site’s architecture.
-As the organization evolves and expands, how will this impact the website?
+How will this impact the website as the organization evolves and expands?
 While not every outcome can be anticipated, asking the right questions up front can help to create an architecture with the flexibility to be scalable and accommodate future needs.
-Knowing whether an association plans to add online learning to their website down the road, for example, helps us to plan the right solution in advance.
+Knowing whether an association plans to add online learning to their website, for example, helps us plan the right solution.

 Here’s what to avoid in your IA.

-Information architecture often starts out simple enough with a streamlined sitemap.
-But as an organization evolves, more products/services, features and requests from multiple departments get added to the mix.
-As you can imagine, this can cause a previously well-organized navigation to bloat out of control.
-Suddenly the principles guiding good IA go out the window.
+Information architecture often starts simple enough with a streamlined sitemap.
+However, as an organization evolves, more products/services, features, and requests from multiple departments are added.
+As you can imagine, this can cause previously well-organized navigation to bloat.
+Suddenly, the principles guiding good IA go out the window.

 These are some of the most common pitfalls we’ve seen across information architecture:

-Info overload – When anything and everything under the sun starts to get jammed into the navigation, we run into choice overload and users don’t even know where to start.
-That’s when support emails start flowing in, or worse, your users simply abandon ship move on to a different site.
+- Information overload: When anything and everything under the sun starts to get jammed into the navigation, we run into choice overload, and users don’t even know where to start.
+That’s when support emails start flowing in, or worse, your users abandon ship and move on to a different site.

-Unclear language – The naming of menu items, pages and microcopy within a navigation is something that can be under-thought but it’s hugely important.
+- Unclear language: The naming of menu items, pages, and microcopy within navigation can be overlooked, but it’s hugely important.
 This isn’t the place to be overly flowery or verbose with language.
-The simpler and clearer, the better.
+The simpler and more transparent, the better.

 Why it matters to your organization.